Joe Biden Says People Thought He Was Gay For Supporting Women’s Rights

 — The New Republic (@newrepublic) August 23, 2019

 Perceived vulnerabilities have not affected Biden’s performance in the polls.
-On the contrary, the former vice president remains the absolute front-runner, leading the crowded Democratic primary field in almost every single poll, according to RealClearPolitics.
+On the contrary, the former vice president remains the absolute frontrunner, leading the crowded Democratic primary field in almost every single poll, according to RealClearPolitics.